yagpdb-cc/yagpdb-cc/suggestion/README.md

 | ⚠ Make sure to replace the `-` at the beginning of the trigger with your server's prefix.
 | ---- |

-You will not be able to save yet, we have to do one minor tweak: Remove the large leading comment as well as the second comment:
+You will not be able to save yet, as the custom command code is slightly over the limit as is.
+To fix this, we have to do one minor tweak: remove the large leading comment as well as the second comment:

 ###### What to remove
 ```diff